bobbyngo/Learning-React/README.md

 <br/>
 <img src="images/Project3-demo.PNG" width="40%">

-## Project 4: Practice Problems
+## Project 4: Adding Features Project
+These projects are purposely practicing to be familiar with the provided code base.
+Adding new feature and implementation to the existed system

 <h3>Light-Dark Theme</h3>
- Implementing toggle functionality with React props with given code base
+ Implementing toggle functionality to allow toggle light and dark theme
 <img src="images/Project4_demo1.gif" width="40%">